Matthew Driscoll (basketball)

-Matthew Driscoll is an American college basketball coach who is the associate head coach at Kansas State University.
-Prior to his tenure at Kansas State, Driscoll spent sixteen years as the head coach at the University of North Florida.
+Matthew Driscoll is an American college basketball coach who is an assistant coach at North Carolina State University.
+Prior to his current tenure at NC State and previous tenure at Kansas State, Driscoll spent sixteen years as the head coach at the University of North Florida.

 Early life

 A native of Pittsburgh, Pennsylvania, Driscoll is a 1992 graduate of Slippery Rock University.

 Coaching career

-Early career (1993-2003)
+Early career (1993–2003)

 From 1993 to 1997, he was the head coach at LaRoche College in Pittsburgh.
 His first stint as a Division I assistant was the 1997–98 season under Larry Shyatt for the Wyoming Cowboys, which resulted in a trip to the NIT.
 He then followed Shyatt as an assistant for the Clemson Tigers from 1998 to 2003.
 While at Clemson, Driscoll help lead the Tigers to the 1999 NIT finals and three wins over the North Carolina Tar Heels, including one when the Heels were ranked number 1 in the country.